31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Jizo at Kanmangafuchi Abyss

-– Kanmangafuchi Abyss is a small gorge of the Daiya River, which is created by lava erupted from Nantai.
+Kanmangafuchi Abyss is a small gorge of the Daiya River, created by lava from Mt.
+Nantai.
+It is about a 20-minute walk from central Nikko and makes for a quiet side trip away from the busier shrine area.

 2 Tourist Spots to Learn about History in Nikko City